 Task 3: Interviews

-You can ask your virtual assistant to spend one or two days a week finding other bloggers in your niche to interview.
+You can ask your virtual assistant to spend one or two days a week finding other influencers in your niche to interview.
 Usually, fellow authors are happy to be interviewed – and they’ll often share the resulting post with their audience too.

-Task 4: Reviewing other blogs
+Task 4: Reviewing other sites

 One tactic that I’ve tried with one of my websites was reviewing other websites in my niche.
-It works really well – it was great content and it won me a lot of respect and gratitude from fellow bloggers in my industry.
+It works really well – it was great content and it won me a lot of respect and gratitude from fellow creators in my industry.

 Here’s what you do.